segdeha/blog/posts/javascript-unit-testing.md

 }
 </pre>

 Was this a lot of effort?
 Kind of.
-It was actually fun coming up with the <code>assert</code> methods and writing the test cases.
+It was actually fun coming up with the `assert` methods and writing the test cases.
 I uncovered about a dozen bugs in my recently refactored code base in the process, too.
 That more than makes it worth the time it took to come up with all of this!

-<a href="http://andrew.hedges.name/widgets/#phpfr">PHPfr</a> is a Mac OS X Dashboard widget that lets you quickly and easily lookup PHP functions using a downloaded version of the docs from <a href="http://www.php.net/">PHP.net</a>.
+[PHPfr](http://andrew.hedges.name/widgets/#phpfr) is a Mac OS X Dashboard widget that lets you quickly and easily lookup PHP functions using a downloaded version of the docs from [PHP.net](http://www.php.net/).
 It also includes an extensive cheat sheet and an interactive date formatter.
-It’s useful enough that I go to it a few times a day in my <a href="http://vianet.travel/">job</a>.
-PHPfr is an open source project, via <a href="http://code.google.com/p/phpfr/">Google Code</a>.
+It’s useful enough that I go to it a few times a day in my [job](http://vianet.travel/).
+PHPfr is an open source project, via [Google Code](http://code.google.com/p/phpfr/).
 Let me know if you’d be interested in contributing!